Record Breaking Campaign Empowers 93 with Family Planning Procedures in Single Day

 Women for Conservation is celebrating a new record, with 93 family planning procedures delivered in two Colombian communities within a single day.
-In the first two months of 2022 we have already delivered more family planning procedures than any year before!
+In the first two months of 2022 we have already delivered more procedures for family planning in Colombia than any year before!

 The twin campaigns took place with the help of our partner Profamilia in Zona Bananera and Carmen de Atrato.
 This single day marks life-changing opportunities for 93 families who will now be empowered with the option to plan when to get pregnant.